kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 labels = kili.labels("<your_project_id>", fields=["labelOf.externalId", "jsonResponse"], author_in=["John Smith"])
 # + label conversion code
 ```
-will directly return a list of labels authored by John Smith (or any first name, last name, or first name + last name).
+will directly return a list of labels authored by John Smith.
+In the `author_in` , you can also pass the first name, the last name, or the first name + last name of the user for which you want to fetch the labels.

 ### Filtering specific labels per asset through the label properties